JoniTanh/FamilyTreeApp/README.md

 - Search for individuals, family charts, words using keywords
 - Filtering of person lists and family charts
 - In the family tree chart, you can click on an individual to view their details.
+- For now, a user can be added by slightly modifying the code and using, for example, Postman.

 ### Project Setup